manleyac/manleywebdev2.0/src/cms/projects/actor-portfolio.md

   - Netlify CMS
 order: 2
 ---
-A portfolio website to showcase an actor's work.
+A website to showcase an actor's work.